Revilla History, Family Crest & Coats of Arms

 - Jose Revilla, aged 27, who settled in America from Osnago, Spain, in 1914

-- Pidro Revilla, aged 17, who emigrated to the United States from Santander, Spain, in 1915
+- Pidro Revilla, aged 17, who immigrated to the United States from Santander, Spain, in 1915

 - Frederico G. Revilla, aged 26, who settled in America from Mexico City, Mexico, in 1915

-- Jesus Revilla, aged 33, who emigrated to the United States from Santander, Spain, in 1916
+- Jesus Revilla, aged 33, who immigrated to the United States from Santander, Spain, in 1916

-- Gilberto R. Revilla, American Democrat politician, Alternate Delegate to Democratic National Convention from Ohio, 1972
+- Gilberto R. Revilla, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Ohio, 1972

-- Elva Revilla, American Democrat politician, Delegate to Democratic National Convention from Michigan, 2004 (alternate), 2008
+- Elva Revilla, American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 2004 (alternate), 2008

 - Miguel Ángel Revilla Roiz (b.
 1943), Spanish President of the Autonomous Community of Cantabria